Shiheuan/Shiheuan/README.md

 ### Tech facts

 - I write C# and Lua daily, sometimes C++
-- Used to write Python
+- I Used to write some Python
 - Currently learning Graphics
 - Life is short